joakimk/toniq/README.md

 ## TODO and ideas for after 1.0

-* [ ] Look into how retrying jobs for a VM that is no looger around works.
-Are they lost?
 * [ ] Report errors in a more standard way, see discussion on [honeybadger-elixir#30](https://github.com/honeybadger-io/honeybadger-elixir/issues/30)
 * [ ] Document how to test an app using Toniq.
 E.g. use Toniq.JobEvent.subscribe, etc.
 * [ ] Admin UI (being worked on by [kimfransman](https://twitter.com/kimfransman/status/661126637061332992))